 The first and third lines end with phrases meaning "know where," employing two different Greek verbs for "know" (mathoim', katisth').
 The end of the second line is the name Oedipus in a form equivalent to the English possessive, Oidipou ("Oedipus' [house]").
-That form of the name happens to have an ending which is synonymous with the Greek word "where" (pou), the same word used in the lines directly above and below.
+That form of the name happens to have an ending which is synonymous with the Greek word "where" (pou), the same word that ends the lines directly above and below it.

 Seen this way, the name takes on new meaning, because the first half of Oedipus' name (Oidi-) closely resembles yet another Greek verb meaning "know," oida.
-That is, Oedipus' name could be understood as "know-where," if one were to misread it as a compound of oida and pou. (note) The messenger's intentional misreading of Oedipus as "know-where" is then reinforced by the other words meaning essentially the same thing directly above and below it, so that three lines in succession appear to end with a trio of variations on "know-where" in Greek.
+That is, Sophocles is slyly proposing that Oedipus' name should be etymologized as "know-where," the compound of oida and pou. (note) The messenger's intentional misreading of Oedipus as "know-where" is then reinforced by the other words meaning essentially the same thing immediately above and below it, so that three lines in succession appear to end with a trio of variations on "know-where" in Greek.

 In other words, at this moment in the play the Corinthian messenger puns(!) on Oedipus' name—the technical term for this practice is paronomasia—presumably out of joy because he believes he is bringing Oedipus good news.
 He is, of course, not.
-The report of the Corinthian king's death will precipitate the revelation of the greater truth that Oedipus has, in fact, killed his father and married his mother, and joy will change to horror as the king's actual biography unfolds.
-So, the lines are humorous, and at the same time not.
+The report of the Corinthian king's death will precipitate the revelation of the greater truth that the King of Corinth is not Oedipus' father and he has, in fact, killed his real father Laius and married his mother Jocasta, and joy will change to horror as the king's actual biography unfolds.
+So, the messenger's attempt at humor has dark undertones.

 All in all, Sophocles' paronomastic word choice here conveys far more than a simple pun.
 By stressing "know-where" Sophocles reminds the audience who, in fact, do "know where" Oedipus is living, that Oedipus himself does not "know where" he lives or reigns or sleeps.
-It is a very dark kind of humor, if this sort of paronomasia can really be seen as humorous at all. (note)
+Typical of Sophocles' style, even a light-hearted pun becomes etched in horror and sorrow. (note)

-In any case, it would be pointless to export such rich language to non-Greek-speaking audiences who could never be expected to "know where" Sophocles was coming from.
+In any case, it would be pointless to export such rich language to non-Greek-speaking audiences who could not ever have been expected to "know where" Sophocles was coming from.
 In such a circumstance it is remarkable that, absent the theatre and society into which it was born, Sophoclean drama survived at all.
 Much credit and tribute must go to the power behind his words after their innate beauty fell largely out of reach.
-Granted, it was a survival that relied more on the libraries and schoolrooms of antiquity than the stage, and in a corpus tragically trimmed to a mere seven favorites.
-In the next chapter, as promised before, we will see finally why.
+Granted, it was a survival that relied more on the libraries and schoolrooms of antiquity than the stage, in a corpus tragically trimmed to a mere seven favorites.
+In Chapter 7.3, as promised above, we will see finally why.

 |Terms, Places, People and Things to Know